miallo/nuggit/README.md

 By default `./create_challenge.sh` does not show the git output to avoid leaking information.
 If you get an error you can run it again with `-v`/`--verbose`.

+# Developing

+If you want to work on this, <./architecture.md> gives a short introduction on how this project is structured.

 ## testing

 To run the tests you simply need to execute: